Xinjiang conflict: Restrictions

 According to The Economist, in 2016 Uyghurs faced difficulties travelling within Xinjiang and live in fenced-off neighbourhoods with checkpoint entrances.
 In southern Ürümqi, each apartment door has a QR code so police can easily see photos of the dwelling's authorised residents.

 In 2017, overseas Uyghur activists claimed that new restrictions were being imposed, including people being fined heavily or subjected to programmes of "re-education" for refusing to eat during fasting in Ramadan, the detention of hundreds of Uyghurs as they returned from Mecca pilgrimages, and many standard Muslim names, such as Muhammad, being banned for newborn children.
 It was claimed that Han officials had been assigned to reside in the homes of those with interned Uyghur family members as part of the government's "Pair Up and Become Family" program.
 There were also reportedly separate queues for Uyghurs and outsiders, where the former needed to get their identity cards checked at numerous points.

 In 2021 Amnesty International released a 160-page report on the human rights violations occurring in Xinjiang.
 It intensively describes China's collection of the biometric data and surveillance of Uyghurs in Xinjiang.
-Additionally in 2021 PBS' Frontline discusses the extensive surveillance and facial recognition software being utilised in Xinjiang.
+Additionally in 2021 PBS' Frontline discussed the extensive surveillance and facial recognition software used in Xinjiang.
 From QR codes to facial recognition cameras and "home stays," by government officials.
-They estimate nearly two million Uyghurs are being detained across over 12,000 camps.
+They estimated nearly two million Uyghurs were being detained across over 12,000 camps.